ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 - hospitalizedConfirmed: Integer.
 "Total number of currently hospitalized patients confirmed positive for COVID-19."
 - hospitalizedIcu: Integer.
 "Combined number of confirmed positive COVID-19 patients, and those whose COVID-19 test results are pending, currently hospitalized in the ICU."
 - hospitalizedTestResultsPending: Integer.
 "Total number of people currently receiving inpatient hospital care whose COVID-19 test results are pending."
 - hospitalizedVentilator: Integer.
 "Combined number of hospital patients, both confirmed for COVID-19, and those with test results pending, currently on a ventilator."
+The VHHA stopped reporting this statistic as of July 23, 2021.
 - ventilatorsOnHand: Integer.
 "Total ventilators on-hand in hospitals."
+The VHHA stopped reporting this statistic as of July 23, 2021.
 - ventilatorsInUse: Integer.
 "Total ventilators in use at hospitals."
+The VHHA stopped reporting this statistic as of July 23, 2021.
 - ventilatorsUtilization: Decimal (representing a percentage).
 "Share of total ventilators in use."
+The VHHA stopped reporting this statistic as of July 23, 2021.
 - bedAvailability: Integer.
-"Inpatient bed availability"
+"Inpatient bed availability."
+The VHHA stopped reporting this statistic as of July 23, 2021.
 - hospitalsPpeDifficulty: Integer.
 "Number of Virginia hospitals experiencing difficulty in obtaining or replenishing PPE in the next 72 hours."
+The VHHA stopped reporting this statistic as of July 23, 2021.
 - hospitalsOtherDifficulty: Integer.
 "Number of Virginia hospitals experiencing difficulty in obtaining or replenishing other medical supplies in the next 72 hours."
+The VHHA stopped reporting this statistic as of July 23, 2021.
 - discharged: Integer.
 "The total number of confirmed COVID-19 patients who have been hospitalized and discharged."
 - icuOccupancy: Decimal (representing a percentage).
 "ICU Occupancy" and "Current total ICU bed occupancy in Virginia hospitals, including COVID-19 and non-COVID patients."
 This comment also applies to the next two statistics.
+The VHHA stopped reporting this statistic as of July 23, 2021.
 - icuSurgeBeds: Integer.
-"ICU Surge Beds"
+"ICU Surge Beds."
+The VHHA stopped reporting this statistic as of July 23, 2021.
 - icuSurgeOccupancy: Decimal (representing a percentage).
 "ICU Occupancy including Surge Beds".
+The VHHA stopped reporting this statistic as of July 23, 2021.

 # Fields in vhhaCovid19Vaccinations.csv
-Explanations appearing in quotes come directly from the VHHA COVID-19 dashboard
+Explanations appearing in quotes come directly from the VHHA COVID-19 dashboard.
+NOTE: The VHHA stopped updating this statistic after May 20, 2021 and removed it from the VHHA COVID-19 dashboard on July 23, 2021.

 - date: YYYY-MM-DD format.
 "Administered as of" date as reported in the dashboard.
 - totalHospitalVaccinations: Integer.
 "COVID-19 Vaccines Administered by Hospitals.
 Weekly tally of COVID-19 vaccine doses administered by Virginia hospitals and health systems."
 The "weekly tally" explanation from the VHHA is a bit confusing.
 This number is, indeed, an inception-to-date cumulative count of COVID-19 vaccinations.